-For 150 participating, data was collected via closed ended standardized questionnaires.
-Pre testing was done to ensure quality survey instruments and fieldwork procedures were conducted.
+Questionnaires were distributed to 150 participants after obtaining their consent to participate.
+The participants were divided into three groups: Khartoum, Omdurman and Khartoum North.
+It was ensured that the questionnaires were filled out correctly, Pre testing was done to ensure quality survey instruments and fieldwork procedures were conducted.
 The fieldwork was coordinated by the Research Team Members, who will also provide the overall supervision during fieldwork to ensure quality and consistency among the teams.
-Ten data collectors were carry out the fieldwork.
+Then data collectors were carry out the fieldwork.